 Stein Hardeng, social work clinician and educator, worked together with David Kvebæk at Modum Bad Nervesanatorium for several years, beginning in 1971.
-Hardeng continues to use the Kvebæk Sculpture Technique both in teaching social work at Diaconia College in Oslo, Norway, and as a family therapist, supervisor and director in outpatient clinics.
+Hardeng continued to use the Kvebæk Sculpture Technique both in teaching social work at Diaconia College in Oslo, Norway, and as a family therapist, supervisor and director in outpatient clinics.

-Hardeng came to the United States for several months in the late 1970’s as an exchange social worker under the auspices of the Fulbright Program, and shared this tool with colleagues in the child welfare agency in which he worked in North Carolina.
+Hardeng came to the United States for several months in the late 1970’s as an exchange social worker under the auspices of the Fulbright Program, and shared this tool with colleagues in the child welfare agency where he worked in North Carolina.
 Due to the work of both Kvebæk and Hardeng, “The Kvebæk Family Sculpture Test” influenced other theorists and practitioners at the time, and stimulated many research projects.

 Further Development of Kvebæk Technique in America